newtmitch/docker-sonar-scanner/README.md

 ```
 docker run -ti \
+  --rm \
   -v $(pwd):/root/src \
   -v $(pwd)/sonar-runner.properties:/root/sonar-scanner/conf/sonar-scanner.properties \
+  --link sonarqube \
-  --link sonarqube newtmitch/sonar-scanner sonar-scanner
+  newtmitch/sonar-scanner sonar-scanner
 ```

-## Typescript
+## Javascript / Typescript

 As of Aug 3, 2018, I installed Node as part of the scanner image so it can properly scan JS and TS files as-needed.
-I suggest you add an exclusion as part of either sonar-runner.properties:
+The SonarQube server excludes `**/node_modules/**` file patterns by default as part of JS and TS general settings (Adminstration -> Configuration -> General Settings).
+You can override those from a local sonar-runner.properties file:

 ```
 sonar.exclusions=**/node_modules/**/*